QIS-MRI/FreeRunningFatFractionHeart/README.md

 # ReadDataAndTrajectory_FreeRunningFatFractionHeart
 Matlab code to load and read MRI raw data acquired on a 1.5T clinical scanner with a 3D radial trajectory and Pilot Tone navigation
-Cardiac data from 10 healthy volunteers

 Publication: Motion-resolved fat fraction mapping with whole-heart free-running multi-echo GRE by Mackowiak A.L.C. et al. (2023)

 Link: XXXXXXXXXXXXXXXXXXXXXX

 Contains:

-main.m
+main.m      script to load raw data, compute the corresponding 3D trajectory points, and visualize the raw and processed cardiac and respiratory signals extracted from Pilot Tone navigator

 /Code_Dependencies

-Raw data and Pilot Tone phyiological signals can be found at:
+Cardiac raw data Pilot Tone phyiological signals from 10 healthy volunteers can be found at:

 XXXXXXXXXXXXXXXXXXXXXX (link to Zenodo)